nymtech/nym/documentation/operators/src/nodes/nym-node.md

 ```sh
 sudo ./network_tunnel_manager.sh fetch_and_display_ipv6
 ```
- - if you have a `global ipv6` address this is good
+ - If you have a `global ipv6` address this is good, if not the next step should fix it
 ~~~admonish example collapsible=true title="Correct `./network_tunnel_manager.sh fetch_and_display_ipv6` output:"
 ```sh
 iptables-persistent is already installed.